Generalised representations as q-connections in integral $p$-adic Hodge theory: Globalising small representations via the pro- etale site

 \begin{definition} Let $\frak X$ be a smooth, $p$-adic formal $\roi$-scheme.
 A {\em relative Breuil--Kisin--Fargues module} on $\frak X$ is a pair $(\bb M,\phi_{\bb M})$, where $\bb M\in\BKF(\frak X)$ and $\phi_{\bb M}:(\phi^*\bb M)[\tfrac1{\tilde\xi}]\to \bb M[\tfrac1{\tilde\xi}]$ is an isomorphism of sheaves of $\bb A_{\inf,X}[\tfrac1{\tilde\xi}]$-modules.
 The category of such will be denoted by $\BKF(\frak X,\phi)$. \end{definition}

 As in the situation lacking Frobenii, it is clear that relative Breuil--Kisin--Fargues modules form a stack for the Zariski topology on $\frak X$, so it is sufficient to describe them on any small open of $\frak X$.
-Although the following theorem has already been established without Frobenius structures and the latter can be easily incorporated, we state the result fully to summarise some of our main results:
+The following equivalences and globalisation follow easily from the analogous results without Frobenius structures: